 YES!
-Be sure to visit our themed benches in perennials and displays in the nursery yard to check out all our great butterfly, hummingbird and bee gardening choices!
-We have annuals in our greenhouse that will attract bees.
+Be sure to visit our themed benches in perennials and displays in the nursery yard to check out all our great butterfly, hummingbird, and bee gardening choices!
+We also have annuals in our greenhouse that will attract pollinators as well.
 These are great for your veggie garden to promote more pollination as well plants that attract hummingbirds and butterflies.
 These are great for container mixes so you can bring the butterflies and hummingbirds to your porch, patio, or yard!

 What are the best plants for along the shoreline?

 Shoreline gardening is a way of life here in Southern Connecticut, and we have a wide range of plants that can help you accomplish that.
 From Black pine and ornamental grass to Sand Cherry, Beach Roses, and Hydrangea, we have a wide selection of seaside-loving plants to choose from.

 What are the best perennials for shade?

 Some of our favorite perennials for shade include Heuchera, Lady’s Mantle, Hellebores, Solomon Seal, Astilbe, Dead Nettle, Hosta, Hackonechloa, Liriope, and much much more.
 Check out our shade perennial area, you can almost see the large sign directing you from the parking lot!

 Native gardening is a great way to take an active role in wildlife conservation in your own backyard.
 We carry a wide selection of native plants, including favorites such as Red Twig Dogwood, Arrowwood Viburnum, Winterberry, Mountain Laurel, Eastern White Pine, and many more!